Chicago and Southern Air Lines Flight 4: Accident

 “With the pilot apparently attempting to nose up, the heavy 10-passenger Lockheed-Electra [sic] transport cut a triangular swath across a cornfield before it turned over.
-Wreckage and bodies were strewn over a radius of 50 feet.
+Wreckage and bodies were strewn over a radius of 50 feet [15 meters].
 A part of the motor dropped out and the left wing was thrown to one side.
 All but one of the occupants were hurled out of the fuselage and the seats went with them.”

-“Aviators said the ship was traveling approximately 180 miles an hour when it crashed.”
+“Aviators said the ship was traveling approximately 180 miles per hour [290 km/hr] when it crashed.”

 Farmers in the vicinity of the aircraft’s last radio contact were contacted, and began a search for the aircraft, believing an accident had occurred.
-Within several hours the aircraft was located, in a farm field near the Missouri River, 16 miles north of St. Louis.
-Seven of the plane’s eight occupants were found within 50 feet of the wreckage; the remaining passenger was found still in the cabin.
+Within several hours the aircraft was located, in a farm field near the Missouri River, 16 mi north of St. Louis.
+Seven of the plane’s eight occupants were found within 50 ft of the wreckage; the remaining passenger was found still in the cabin.
 All of the victims showed signs of massive impact trauma, and were believed to have been killed instantly.

 The weather in the area had been reported as clear, except for in the vicinity of the river, where heavy ground fog was present.
 Preliminary reports believed the ground fog to have been a factor.

-Upon examination of the wreckage, it was found that the plane had, for unknown reasons, been in a low turn near the ground, and the wingtip made contact with the terrain, causing the aircraft to impact the ground.
+Upon examination of the wreckage, it was found that the plane had, for unknown reasons, been in a low turn near the ground, and the wingtip made contact with the terrain, causing the aircraft to strike the ground.
 The reason for the low-altitude turn was unknown.

 “A preliminary investigation by A. S. Koch, Federal aeronautical inspector, indicated the crash was caused by fog.
 Major R. W. Schroder, chief of the airway inspection service of the department of commerce, arrived here tonight to assume charge of the inquiry.

 “‘So far we have not found any evidence of mechanical failure,’ Koch said.
 ‘The indications are the pilot ran into trouble as a result of a thick ground fog soon after leaving the airport and crashed while attempting the circle back to the field.’”